How to improve employee retention with a workplace wellness program

 One of the best ways to keep your employees is to offer wellness benefits.
 Employee well-being is essential to any organization because it directly affects productivity, engagement, and job satisfaction.

-A wellness program can improve your employees' overall health and mood, reducing how often they’re out sick.
+A wellness program can improve your employees' overall health and mood, reducing how often they're out sick.
 These programs can also encourage employees to do more for their health at home, which helps reduce health risks and healthcare costs.
+Wellness can also be expensive for employees.
+By helping them with gym memberships or other wellness perks, you can help reduce employees’ financial stress.

 What are some examples of employee wellness programs?